8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 - If you have three days in Stavanger, follow the same 2-day itinerary as above and then add either Florli 4444 or Kjerag hike, ideally not hiking two consecutive days.

-- You can do all of the things described in this post if you have four days in Stavanger.
-However, please consider that each of the hikes (Pulpit Rock, Kjeragbolten, and Florli 4444) are quite hard.
+- With four days in Stavanger, you can do all the things described in this article However, please consider that each of the hikes (Pulpit Rock, Kjeragbolten, and Florli 4444) are quite hard.
 You can do the Pulpit Rock hike one day and one of the other hikes the following day, but I wouldn’t suggest hiking three days in a row.
-In that case, you probably best start with either Kjerag or Florli, then take a quiet day and spend it in town, then do another long hike on day 3, and leave Pulpit Rock for the last day, because it’s the least challenging hike of the three.
+In that case, it’s best to start with either Kjerag or Florli, then take a quiet day and spend it in town, then do another long hike on day 3, and leave Pulpit Rock for the last day, because it’s the least challenging of the three top hikes.

-Where to Stay – Best Hotels in Stavanger for Sightseeing
+Where to Stay – Best Hotels for Sightseeing

 Stavanger is a big town with plenty of accommodation options.
-It’s also one of the most affordable places to stay in Norway, so good news if you are planning to spend a few days here.
+It’s also one of the most affordable places to stay in Norway, which is good news if you are planning to spend a few days here.

-The best places to stay in Stavanger for sightseeing are close to the old town, where you can easily walk to all the main attractions, the bus station, and also to the ferries for your day trips.
+The best place to stay for sightseeing is close to the old town.
+From here, you can easily walk to all the main attractions, the bus station, and the harbor for boat excursions and day trips.

 Here are some of the best hotels in Stavanger based on the location and customer reviews: